How to Choose the Perfect Background for Your Dog’s Studio Portrait

 Oliver's dark grey coat is a great example of a neutral coat that is complemented by the Mint Green background.

-Light vs Dark Backgrounds
+Choosing Light vs. Dark Backgrounds